Species Introduction

 Q: How do I properly acclimatise Mosquito Rasboras to my aquarium?

-Acclimatising Mosquito Rasboras is crucial to their health.
-Begin by floating the sealed bag in the aquarium for about 15 minutes to equalise the temperature.
-Then, gradually add small amounts of aquarium water into the bag every 5-10 minutes for about an hour.
-This process helps them adjust to differences in pH and water chemistry.
-Once acclimatised, gently release them into the tank using a net to avoid adding bag water, which may contain harmful substances.
+Acclimatisation is vital for the well-being of your Mosquito Rasboras.
+Begin by floating the sealed bag in your aquarium for about 15-20 minutes to equalise the temperature.
+After that, slowly add small amounts of your aquarium water into the bag every 5 minutes for about an hour.
+This gradual introduction helps the fish adapt to the new water parameters.
+Finally, gently release the fish into the tank using a net, avoiding adding the bag water into your aquarium to prevent contamination.

 ✓ Expert Tip